Transitional justice and the integration of Ukrainians: a debate in the UK

 He focused separately on the high standards of the legal profession and justice in the United Kingdom and the need to integrate these approaches into the practice of Ukrainian advocates in order to strengthen the rule of law and trust in the legal system.

-O. Chernykh also emphasized the Council of Europe Convention on the Protection of the Legal Profession, developed with the active participation of the UNBA.
+O. Chernykh also emphasized the Council of Europe Convention for the Protection of the Profession of Lawyer, developed with the active participation of the UNBA.
 He noted that one of the key participants in the preparation of the Convention was the Vice President of the UNBA, BCU Valentin Gvozdiy, who was a member of the Committee of Experts.
 The implementation of the provisions of the Convention by the member states of the Council of Europe should become a common guarantee of the independence of legal practice, the protection of attorney-client privilege, effective self-government of advocacy, and a unified European approach to the protection of justice and professional standards.

 O. Chernykh's report also addressed the challenges facing advocacy in wartime, in particular threats to the safety of advocates, pressure on institutions of justice, difficulties in accessing the courts, and the need to maintain professional independence and ethical standards in difficult circumstances.